ebkalderon/ebkalderon.github.io/content/nom-error-recovery.md

 }
 ```

-Each of the four parser combinators above corresponds to a PEG rule, and since
+Each of the four parsers above corresponds to a PEG rule, and since each one is
-each one is represented as a pure function, they compose nicely in code and each
+represented as a pure function, they compose nicely in code and each one can
-one can easily be tested in isolation from the others, e.g. with inline unit
+easily be tested in isolation from the others, e.g. with inline unit tests.
+All
-tests.
-All in all, I enjoy working with PEG and parser combinators!
+in all, I enjoy working with PEG and parser combinators!

 ## Motivation